 Bob is an active member of the American Bar Association.
 He is a former chair of both the Employee Benefits Committee of the American Bar Association’s Section of Taxation, and also the Employee Benefit Plans and Other Compensation Arrangements Group of the ABA, Section of Real Property, Trust and Estate Law, as well as a former member of the ABA Joint Committee on Employee Benefits.
 He has previously served as chair of the Employee Benefits Subcommittee on Defined Contribution Plans of the ABA Tax Section.

 Bob is routinely recognized for his work in Employee Benefits and Executive Compensation by Chambers USA: America’s Leading Lawyers for Business, an industry-leading legal resource for professionals in search of qualified, experienced legal counsel.
 In 2018, Chambers USA researchers reported that clients described Bob as “a fantastic negotiator [who] never lets an issue slip by.”

-For the last 10 years, he has been selected for inclusion in The Best Lawyers in America© (2008-2018) in the areas of Employee Benefits (ERISA) Law.
+For over 10 years, he has been selected for inclusion in The Best Lawyers in America© (2008-2019) in the areas of Employee Benefits (ERISA) Law.
 He also was selected to the Ohio super Lawyers list from 2014-2016.